How to ACTUALLY Stop Cats from Fouling in Your Garden for Good?

 Disadvantages: Cats require minimal care, but now you are responsible for teaching your new friend where to poop.
 The mind of a cat works like this: if he has pooped somewhere before, he will poop there again.
 You have to make sure that the scent of cat faeces is concentrated in the desired spot of the garden.
 Teaching kitties where the loo’s at is much easier if you adopt them as babies.
-You don’t want to put others through the same troubles you’ve been, right?
+You don’t want to put others through the same troubles you’ve been through, right?

 Why it works: ???

 Disadvantages: Not everyone wants a new pet.
-Dogs are usually nice and friendly, but they require care.
+Dogs are usually lovely and friendly, but they require care.
 Besides, you’d have to protect your garden from your own pet now as dogs really like to roam and cause havoc.
 Also, sometimes cats get used to the presence of dogs and find ways to irritate them, just for the sake of it.

-Why it may work: Lions are cats, but bigger and stronger.
+Why it may work: Lions are cats but bigger and stronger.
 If a neighbourhood kitty smells a lion nearby, it may retreat.
 They sell lion dung in local garden centres.

 Disadvantages: Lion dung is not a fertiliser.
-It comes in pellets and they get easily washed away in the rain.
+It comes in pellets, and they get easily washed away in the rain.

 You can try combinations of the methods and see what works for your cat visitors.
 Please do share your experience with us (successful or not) in the comment section below!
 This way, we can update this article on a regular basis and help more people out.
-Have a fantastic gardening!
+Have a Fantastic gardening!